-Recently, 15-year-old Sash Rodriguez died of an ecstasy overdose after attending a rave held in Los Angeles Memorial Coliseum.
+Another rave concert tragedy was 15-year-old Sash Rodriguez, who died of an ecstasy overdose after attending a rave held in Los Angeles Memorial Coliseum.
 Now her parents have filed a $5 million claim against the management of the coliseum, claiming it did not fulfill its "duties and was negligent in creating and/or allowing others to create a dangerous condition of public property" during the two-day Electric Daisy Carnival rave at the Coliseum this past summer.

 There have also been numerous reports of alleged rapes at these events.
-This past September, a 16-year-old girl at a rave in Vancouver was gang-raped, according to authorities.
+Last year, a 16-year-old girl at a rave in Vancouver was gang-raped, according to authorities.
 Photos were posted on Facebook and passed along in emails and text messages.
 Officers said that at some point during the party, the teen was given a "date rape" drug that rendered her unconscious.
 She was sexually assaulted by five to seven youths as several s watched and at least one took pictures.

 New York and Long Island has seen an alarming increase in the number of incidents occurring at dance clubs and parties.
 Our law firm has done a lot of research and work in this area and created a free report, Hitting Rock Bottom, which explains everything you need to know to protect your legal rights following an injury at a night club or concert.